christophercoy/friendly-data-workshop/README.md

 4. **Auditability**:
    The Friendly Audit Server provides a mechanism to log questions and SQL statements, enhancing transparency, accountability, and providing a way to troubleshoot and improve system performance.

+5. **Enhanced Accessibility with Slack Integration**:
+   Users can query the data server from Slack, a platform commonly used for team communication, improving ease of use and adoption.

 ## Improvements